Skip to content

 Like many other professions, law enforcement was not immune to the workplace pressures of the pandemic and the largely expected wave of retirements and resignations that came in the wake of it.

-A recent survey of law enforcement agencies, conducted by the Police Executive Research Forum, showed that, on average, agencies are currently filling only 93% of the authorized law enforcement positions available.
+A survey of law enforcement agencies, conducted by the Police Executive Research Forum, showed that, on average, agencies are filling only 93% of the authorized law enforcement positions available.
 Also, there were fewer new hires of officers than the previous year, resignations increased by 18%, and retirements increased by 45%.

 For many police departments, the lack of staffing has forced them to reduce proactive police work in order to respond to the volume of incident calls.
 Often, detectives who normally investigate criminal cases had to suit up and go out into the field as part of the regular force.